Mark Mueller headshot

 Past positions include serving as chair of the Bremer County Planning and Zoning Commission, president of the Bremer County Corn & Soybean Growers Association, president of the Northeast Iowa Agricultural Experimental Association and representing ICGA on the board of the Iowa Nutrient Research and Education Council (INREC).
 Mark has written articles for Top Producer, Progressive Farmer and other publications.

-Mark and his wife, Jeri, have two daughters, Kate a graduate of wildlife ecology from Iowa State University working for the Center for Rehabilitation of Wildlife on Sanibel Island in Florida, and Sarah a graduate in media studies and creative writing from Loras College in Dubuque, doing post-production work on commercials in Chicago.
+Mark and his wife, Jeri, have two daughters, Kate is a graduate of wildlife ecology from Iowa State University working for the Nebraska Wildlife Rehab in Omaha, Nebraska, and Sarah a graduate in media studies and creative writing from Loras College in Dubuque, doing post-production work on commercials in Chicago.